bottlepy/bottle/docs/tutorial.rst

 .. versionchanged:: 0.10

-The new rule syntax was introduced in **Bottle 0.10** to simplify some common use cases, but the old syntax still works and you can find lot code examples still using it.
+The new rule syntax was introduced in **Bottle 0.10** to simplify some common use cases, but the old syntax still works and you can find a lot of code examples still using it.
 The differences are best described by example:

 =================== ====================
 Old Syntax          New Syntax